-The Corporate Connections Scholarship Program has provided financial assistance to almost 1,000 Sage students, amounting to almost $1 million in total scholarship award money.
+The Corporate Connections Scholarship Program has provided financial assistance to over 1,000 Sage students, amounting to more than $1.1 million in total scholarship award money.
 The students who receive these scholarships are among those from the Capital Region with the highest financial need.
 Given the economic challenges facing these students and their families as they attempt to afford the cost of a Sage education, it is necessary for them to receive scholarship support from multiple resources.
 Contributions from Capital Region businesses and companies play a critically important role in Sage’s ability to help these students earn their college degrees.

 Download a printable Corporate Connections Scholarship pledge/gift form, and return by mail or fax.

 How will the Funding Benefit the Quality of Life in the Community: